-The area of London Bridge spans the southern bank of the River Thames between the iconic London Bridge, from which it takes its name, and Tower Bridge.
-London Bridge itself connects the City of London and Southwark, in central London.
+London Bridge is one of London’s most historic neighborhoods.
+Located on the south bank of the Thames in Southwark, London Bridge itself connects the City of London and Southwark, in central London.

-Despite being perfectly-placed in the heart of London, it’s more than just a base for people to get to and from work easily – it also offers a variety of attractions, a vibrant social scene, and a stunning array of properties.
-The Tower of London, City Hall, the HMS Belfast and Potter's Field are all situated here, along with other local landmarks such as the London Bridge Experience and Tombs, the Clink Museum, the London Dungeon and the replica of Sir Francis Drake's Golden Hinde.
+London Bridge is a popular tourist area meaning it benefits from a plethora of attractions.
+Despite being perfectly-placed in the heart of London, it’s more than just a base for people to get to and from work easily – it also offers a variety of attractions, a vibrant social scene.
+The Tower of London, City Hall, museum ship HMS Belfast and popular food festival area Potter's Field are all situated here, along with other local landmarks such as the London Bridge Experience and Tombs, the Clink Museum, the London Dungeon, and the replica of Sir Francis Drake's Golden Hinde.

 We offer a large variety of London Bridge properties – from the affordable apartments and Victorian properties inland to the sophisticated Victorian and Georgian Warehouse developments along the river such as those at Shad Thames.
 These can be found close to the Bridge and offer loft-style living with an unmatched view of the city and river.

 The lofts take the form of tall, magnificent clusters – filled with some of the finest flats to rent in Lon-don Bridge – and are the perfect base for professionals who work nearby in the City or Canary Wharf.
 They retain their original characteristics of brickwork and winches and are named after the commodities which were originally stored in them such as Cayenne Court and Tea Trade Wharf.

 If you are thinking about moving to London Bridge or have a London Bridge property to either rent or sell, get in contact with Hastings International.
 We are specialists in London Bridge property with exceptional market knowledge.